cieenamon20/app-dev/README.md

 - **Self-Discovery**
   Throughout the story, both characters learn about themselves, their families, and what it truly means to love someone.

-## Reception

-- **Critical Response**
-  *Flipped* received generally positive reviews for its charming story and strong performances, particularly from the young lead actors.

-- **Audience Score**
-  The movie has garnered a **70%** approval rating on Rotten Tomatoes, reflecting its appeal to a youthful audience.

----

-## Fun Facts

-- The film features a cameo by **Rebecca De Mornay**.
-- It was filmed in various locations in California, capturing the nostalgic feel of the 1960s.

 ---